 Being used to working with huge teams and corporations, I learned to slow down and move at the pace of this tiny non-profit.

 I’ve worked with a couple of really large non-profits before, but never a small one like this.
 Not only did I love doing work for them, it made me feel good, too.

 It just needs to work

-When working with digitally unsaavy clients, a lot of detailed explanations are necessary.
+When working with unknowledgable clients, a lot of detailed explanations are necessary.
 For example, how responsive web design works.
 And why you can’t use their print cmyk colors and hand-drawn logo font.

 After years of working remotely with large teams, it’s easy to get lost in email communication land.
 If you have an opportunity to stop by and chat with the client, it always works much better.